CARE OF COWS WITH A DEVELOPMENT PROGRAM

 Lead = greater than 0.05 mg%

 Mercury = greater than 0.03 mg%

 Aluminum = greater 0.6 mg%

-In November 2012 I reviewed the hair analyses of three dairy cows in Australia.
+In November 2012, we reviewed the hair analyses of three grass-fed dairy cows in Australia.
 (Click here to view a photo of these animals.)
-All of the cows mineral charts revealed:
+They are part of a herd of several thousand.
+All of the cows’ mineral charts revealed:

 * Four highs pattern

 * Normal to low sodium/potassium ratio